Recycling & Waste

 We further reduced the waste we sent to landfill from three percent of our overall manufacturing refuse stream in 2014 to less than one percent in 2015.

 We are continuously looking for opportunities to improve our reuse, recycling and composting efforts at our global facilities in order to reduce waste.
 Throughout the world, EMC facilities maintain convenient recycling points for employees’ use, including paper and plastic collection bins in office areas as well as recycling and compost containers in our cafeterias.
 In addition, we take the following approach to capture recyclable materials in our facilities:

 - In our Massachusetts, New Hampshire, North Carolina, California, and Cork locations, recyclables are removed from the waste stream by waste management contractors or municipal providers.

 - In our manufacturing operations, waste materials are segregated and recycled by our waste management vendors into reusable commodities, reducing the overall cost of recycling to the business.

-- Our Massachusetts locations recycled more than 452 metric tons, and composted more than 132 metric tons of waste, in total accounting for more than 89% of the material handled in 2015.
+- Our North Carolina locations recycled more than 797 metric tons, and composted more than 15.6 metric tons of waste, in total accounting for more than 89% of the material handled in 2015.

-- The Bangalore, India, location recycled 92.8 metric tons and reused 0.5 metric tons – approximately 80 percent of the waste generated
+- Our Bangalore, India, location recycled 54.93 metric tons and reused 4.96 metric tons – approximately 74 percent of the waste generated.

 We encourage and accept returns of all EMC-branded products at the end of their useful life.
 We also strive to re-use office electronics, extend their useful life, and reduce waste at all of our company-owned and operated facilities.
 When office electronics reach the end of their useful life, they are either returned to those manufacturers who accept them, or sent to IT Asset Disposal suppliers for reuse or recycling.